abdu95/mastering-data-science-process/README.md

 `Objective:` explore data and find relationship between life expectancy, alcohol consumption and other data available in the provided files.
-Draw conclusions and write a short summary (circa 1 page) of the most important factors.
+Draw conclusions and write a short summary of the most important factors.

 `Output:`